 When filing for an LLC, you will receive a Certificate of Formation containing the Articles of Incorporation.
 The Certificate of Formation will list the name of the company, address, and the registered agent.

 A Partnership has two or more partners sharing ownership of a single business.
 The partners will contribute to the entirety of the business operations and also share in the profit and loss of the business.
-There are General Partnerships and Limited Partnerships.
+There are two different types of partnerships: General Partnerships and Limited Partnerships.
 In Limited Partnerships, the limited partners have limited liability and limited management decision input depending on the percentage of their investment and negotiation of the Operating Agreement.